 Average Weather in Storslett Norway

-In Storslett, the temperature typically varies from 14°F to 60°F over the course of the year, and is rarely below -1°F or above 71°F.
+In Storslett, the summers are short, cool, and mostly cloudy and the winters are long, freezing, snowy, windy, and overcast.
+Over the course of the year, the temperature typically varies from 14°F to 60°F and is rarely below -1°F or above 71°F.

 The warm season lasts for 2.8 months, from June 14 to September 7, with an average daily high temperature above 53°F. The hottest day of the year is July 24, with an average high of 60°F and low of 49°F.

 The cold season lasts for 4.3 months, from November 13 to March 23, with an average daily high temperature below 33°F. The coldest day of the year is January 25, with an average low of 14°F and high of 26°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Storslett, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Storslett begins around April 16 and lasts for 5.4 months, ending around September 28.
 On June 4, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 42% of the time, and overcast or mostly cloudy 58% of the time.